Upload evidence to support your disability claim

 - Law enforcement officers

-In some cases, you may need to turn in one or more supplemental forms to support your disability claim.
-See if you need to complete any supplemental forms.
+In some cases, you may need to turn in one or more additional forms to support your disability claim.